Menu UVK Help - Smart uninstaller Pub

 Before uninstalling the selected programs, select the options of your preference in the upper pane:

-Force uninstall if needed: This option should only be used if you are sure you want to uninstall the selected programs.
+Check Use forced uninstall: This option should only be used if you are sure you want to uninstall the selected programs.

 The items it finds will be displayed in a list where you can choose what to delete.
 An option to create a system restore point before removing the remnants is supplied.